cedalo/streamsheets-documentation/docs/_sources/functions/lookup/vlookup.rst.txt

      - Relative index to the column of the identified row, to retrieve the return value from.
    * - ExactMatch
      - Optional.
 A value to specify exact or approximate match with wildcards.
 Specify TRUE for an approximate match, FALSE for an exact one.
-Default is FALSE.
+Default is TRUE.

 **Return Value**